In allen meinen Taten, BWV 97: Music

 In the two choral movements, Bach used the melody of the hymn, but composed music unrelated to the melody in the other cantata movements.
 The poet wrote the words to fit the well-known tune of "Innsbruck, ich muß dich lassen" by Heinrich Isaac.
 Bach had used it twice in his St Matthew Passion, in movements 10 (Ich bin's, ich sollte büßen) and 37 (Wer hat dich so geschlagen).

 In keeping with a beginning, Bach set the opening chorale fantasia in the style of a French overture, in a sequence slow – fast (fugue), as he had done already as early as in 1714 in Nun komm, der Heiden Heiland, BWV 61, beginning a new liturgical year.
 The slow section, marked grave, in dotted rhythm is instrumental, in the fast section, marked vivace, the orchestra plays a fugue, to which the soprano sings the cantus firmus of the melody line by line in long notes, whereas the lower voices take part in the imitation of the instrumental motifs.
 After the last line all voices join in an "urgent homophonic concluding statement".

 Bach structured the inner movements, named "versus" (Latin for stanza), as five arias and two recitatives, using the voices from the lowest to the highest, increasing the instrumentation from continuo to obbligato instruments.
 He kept the structure of the text, two even parts, in all of these movements but the duet which shows a modified da capo form.
 The recitatives are kept simple, the first (versus 3) is secco, the second (versus 5) is accompanied by the strings.
 Versus 2 is introduced by a ritornello of the continuo on a theme which the bass picks up.
-Versus 4 is brightened by a virtuoso violin part, possible as an image of God's grace in "Ich traue seiner Gnaden" (I trust His grace).
+Versus 4 ("Ich traue seiner Gnaden") (I trust His grace) is brightened by a virtuoso violin part, possibly as an image of God's grace.
 John Eliot Gardiner compares the writing for the violin to that in his sonatas and partitas for solo violin.
 The strings open versus 6 with motifs illustrating rest and motion, which is obvious when the alto sings: "Leg ich mich späte nieder" (Late do I lie me down), "erwache" (wake up), "lieg oder ziehe fort" (lie still or go forth).
 Versus 7 is set as a duet with continuo.
 The ritornello begins with a theme later also used by the voices and ends on a characteristic motif illustrating the resolution of "... then will I uncomplaining unto my fate press on".
 In the last aria the oboes support the soprano singing in extended melismas "I have surrendered myself to Him".

 In the closing chorale, the strings play three independent parts in addition to the four vocal parts, while the oboes play the choral melody, termed "augmenting the luminescent harmony" by Gardiner.
 Called by Dürr "hymnische Krönung" (hymnal crowning), the movement balances the first movement and adds weight to the summarising text of the final stanza, "To thee be true, o spirit, and trust in Him alone now who hath created thee".